-The next results is reminiscent of the study of ``dissipation of free energy'' along $\mathcal W_2$-gradient flow as in~\cite[Section 3]{OV00} and~\cite[Chapter 15]{villani2008optimal}, but in the setting of stochastic control with gradient flow \eqref{eq fpe} in the metric $\big(\mathcal V_q^W, \rho_q \big)$.
+The next result is reminiscent of the study of ``dissipation of free energy'' along $\mathcal W_2$-gradient flow as in~\cite[Section 3]{OV00} and~\cite[Chapter 15]{villani2008optimal}, but in the setting of stochastic control with gradient flow \eqref{eq fpe} in the metric space $\big(\mathcal V_2^W, \rho_2 \big)$.